UrbanInstitute/covid-neighborhood-job-analysis/README.md

      Be sure that states line up - they may be in different orders in the PDF and the claims data spreadsheet.

+  4) IPUMS data must be manually downloaded from the [IPUMS USA website](https://usa.ipums.org/usa/).
+     Data should be put in the `data/raw-data/big/` directory.
+We use 5-year 2014-18 ACS for this analysis.

 ## Caveats